Sermons

 29 September 2019

 Earlier this year I was sitting in Swan Street Richmond waiting for a friend on our way to watch the football.
-While I was waiting a young man came up to me with a collection tin and asked if I would like to donate some money.
-There was no organisation on the tin – he… Read more
+While I was waiting a young man came up… Read more

 Year C 15th Sunday after Pentecost – One mediator